2 Dogs Pub

 The Whippy Dip

 The Whippy Dip’s long lines through the summer season are a sure sign of the town’s love for this Decorah institution.
 Operational since 1954, you’ll find the standard ice cream shop favorites as well as “Tornadoes,” the Whippy Dip’s take on the patented Dairy Queen Blizzard.

 White Star Ale House

-A very popular nightlife hangout with a smooth and sophisticated feel.
+A popular downtown hangout with creative American food and almost 100 beers available!
 White Star has daily specials and free late night entertainment on Fridays and Saturdays.